rahmanshah/data-engineering/Databricks/README.md

-## This directory consist of databricks projects,queries done using databricks free edition
+## This directory contains Databricks projects, queries, and CLI commands completed using the Databricks free edition.